-A readmitted student is required to sign a new enrollment agreement which lists the current tuition, current fees, revised graduation date, and acknowledges receipt of other required disclosures.
-The student must be current with any unpaid balance from his or her prior enrollment unless payment arrangements have been established by the Campus President.
-With assistance from the Registrar, the Associate Dean of Education will establish a course schedule for program completion.
+A readmitted student must sign a new enrollment agreement that lists the current tuition, current fees, revised graduation date, and acknowledges receipt of other required disclosures.
+The student must be current with any unpaid balance from his or her prior enrollment unless the Campus President has established payment arrangements.
+With assistance from the Registrar, the Director of Education will establish a course schedule for program completion.